lindelof/power-mode-input/README.md

 `height` | Particle emitter height Ibid  | number | `2`

 ---

+## Explanation
+For some special types of input boxes, the cursor may not be positioned correctly.
+I am also looking for a solution to this problem.
+If you know, please let me know.
+[See here for specific reasons](https://stackoverflow.com/questions/21177489/selectionstart-selectionend-on-input-type-number-no-longer-allowed-in-chrome)

 ## Contribution
 I very much hope that you can work with me to modify the code.
 I also have a lot of fun ideas.
 Maybe you can join me to implement it.